Sudheer-Kumar124/FakeNews_Detection/README.md

 ## Usage

-echo "# Fake News Detection Project
+# Fake News Detection Project

 Welcome to the Fake News Detection project!
 This guide will walk you through the steps to set up and run the project on your local machine.